The Mediterranean diet for weight loss

 You’ve probably lost count of the number of times you’ve heard that eating more veggies, whole grains, and fish will help you lose weight.

-So while the Mediterranean diet isn’t a weight loss diet as such, you can see how, by encouraging you to eat these foods, weight loss will likely follow.
-In a systematic review, for instance, the Mediterranean diet helped people lose between 9 and 22 lbs. in a year.[1]
+So, while the Mediterranean diet isn’t a weight loss diet as such, you can see how, by encouraging you to eat these foods, weight loss will likely follow.
+In a systematic review, for instance, the Mediterranean diet helped people lose between 9 and 22 lbs in one year.[1]

 The Mediterranean diet doesn’t guarantee you’ll lose weight, of course.
 Neither is it “better” at producing weight loss results than any other diet, as the systematic review showed.[1]